interfax/interfax-dotnet/README.md

 # InterFAX client library for .Net

 This is the .Net client library for the InterFAX fax API.
-To use it, you'll need an InterFAX account at https://www.interfax.net/en/dev/register.
+To use it, you'll need [register for an InterFAX developer account](https://www.interfax.net/en/dev/register).

 * [Installation](https://github.com/interfax/interfax-dotnet#installation)
 * [Usage](https://github.com/interfax/interfax-dotnet#usage)